Detection of disk-jet co-precession in a tidal disruption event

-Unfortunately, the sparse sampling of radio observations, combined with contamination from non-periodic variations on both long timescales (hundreds of days) and short timescales (days), makes it challenging to directly extract periodicity from the radio data and reliably assess its significance through comprehensive analysis.
-Instead, we evaluated the connection between X-ray and radio variations using the discrete cross-correlation function \cite{Sun2018} (Supplementary~\ref{sec:timing_analysis}).
-This analysis revealed a significant $4.26\sigma$ correlation between the X-ray and radio emissions, with a time lag of $-19.0^{+0.7}_{-0.6}$, consistent with the period of the X-ray variations (see Figs.~\ref{fig:timing}b and c).
-The coincidence between the negative time lag and the period suggests that the jet may have stably formed earlier than the disk.
+\textbf{Cross-correlation between X-ray and radio emission}\\ Unfortunately, the sparse sampling of radio observations, combined with contamination from non-periodic variations on both long timescales (hundreds of days) and short timescales (days), makes it challenging to directly extract periodicity from the radio data and reliably assess its significance through comprehensive analysis.
+Instead, we evaluated the connection between X-ray and radio variations using the discrete cross-correlation function (\cite{Sun2018}, see Materials and Methods).
+This analysis revealed a significant $4.26\sigma$ correlation between the X-ray and radio emissions, with a primary peak at a time lag of $-19.0^{+0.7}_{-0.6}$ days (Figs.~\ref{fig:timing}B and C).
+In addition, two secondary peaks are found at lags of 0 and $-40$ days, corresponding to integer multiples of the X-ray variability period.
+These findings suggest that the primary lag of $-19$ days may result from the limited temporal coverage of the data and noise across different timescales, rather than indicating a definitive physical lead of the radio emission.
 The nearly synchronized radio and X-ray variations suggest a common mechanism tightly regulating both emissions.
 The tens-of-day period aligns with disk precession in TDEs \cite{Stone2012,Franchini2016}, making synchronized disk-jet precession the most natural explanation.
-While supported by general relativistic magnetohydrodynamics (GRMHD) simulations \cite{Liska2018,Chatterjee2020}, this phenomenon remains observationally unconfirmed.
-The only other known case of simultaneous X-ray and radio quasi-periodic oscillations (QPOs) is the microquasar GRS~1915+105, which occurs on timescales of 20--50 minutes \cite{Mirabel1998,Vincentelli2023} and has been attributed to disk radiation-pressure instabilities (e.g., \cite{Lightman1974,Janiuk2000}).